silveredgold/beta-censoring/docs/content/configuration.md

 ---

 > Note that in the preview releases, configuring the server is an advanced process that assumes some familiarity with editing configuration files yourself.
-> This process will improve in future releases so it is only recommended to proceed if you are comfortable with that, and really need to.
+> This process will hopefully improve in future releases so it is only recommended to proceed if you are comfortable with that, and really need to.

 ## Configuration Files